 Besides being the topmost point on the Pest side of Budapest, Szent Istvan Bazilika must hold the record for the number of years spent on building a Hungarian church: it took almost half a century to finish it, from 1851 till 1905.
 As you have guessed, wrong calculations, and simply the lifespan of architects delayed the completion.

 The Basilica in Budapest is the venue of very nice classical concerts throughout the year, including high-end concerts as part of the popular Budapest Spring Festival.
-Here you can see all the current concerts in the Basilica (unfortunately it is only available in Hungarian, but you will probably understand the dates and maybe recognize the name of composers, choirs, etc.)

 Address: Hercegprimas ut 7.
 Budapest H-1051 (5th district)

 Getting there: the Basilica is in the very centre of the city so you cannot miss it.
 The easiest way to get there is by taking the metro: Arany Janos street metro station (Blue line) or Bajcsy-Zsilinszky ut metro station (Yellow line)